 We had a delicious south Indian breakfast at “Kamat Upachar” on the way by 7:30 am (inked on the map above) after which we almost drove continuously halting at few viewpoints. in Coorg.
 Once we left Karnataka and took the Thekkil-Aletty road, the width of the road almost reduced to half and the drive just got an extra bit of thrill that we were not looking for.
 This part needs to be driven with caution – there are lots of blind turns and some badly damaged parts in between.
 This road cuts through the well forested hilly range and runs parallel to a river ( don’t remember the name, will be happy if someone can help in the comments section).
 The road ends on NH66 in Kasargod from where our resort was about 20 minutes away.
 The colorful flags of all popular world cup teams were enough to say you have stepped into Kerala, without even looking at Google maps.
 It felt like home to the nostalgic Bengalis settled in Bangalore.

 It’s a small area with a well-maintained garden, pools, and a pretty fountain.
 At the off-season discount, we got the rooms at roughly Rs.5500 per night and it was a four-star luxury experience at that budget (you can get it even cheaper if you book in advance).
 Not many people in India know about this site, but it’s worth adding to your list while comparing hotel-prices alongside MakeMyTrip and Booking.
-Note that the payment on Agoda can be done only through international credit card in dollars (the price I mentioned is the final amount charged after interchange).
-The room was larger and better than some of the higher priced top resorts I have stayed in during our corporate trips.
+Note that the payment on Agoda can be done only through international credit card in dollars (the price I mentioned in the final amount charged after interchange).
+The room was larger and better than some of the higher-priced top resorts I have stayed in during our corporate trips.
 Its a place where you can literally wake up to the sound of waves and view of coconut groves along the seaside.
 It was 2 pm when we reached our resort and the first thing we did was to head to the restaurant where we had some authentic Kerala Cuisine – Grilled kingfish, Kerala porota, and Raare chicken.
 As usual, make sure you have checked the best prices on MakeMyTrip, booking.com, Agoda before booking.

 I’d recommend this place for a two-night stay especially if you choose to drive so that you can explore the other ruined forts built during the same era, take a boat trip in the backwaters near Bekal fort itself and get time to rest.
 You can reach here by bus followed by auto, but given the beautiful route, I’d always recommend a drive (book Zoom Car or Myles) over the bus route any day.
 In my experience, this cuts the cost also for couple or group trips.
 It took us a little over 8 hours on each side, but that is thanks to minimal traffic on a working Friday morning and a non-working Saturday evening.
 Any Bangalorean would know that you can easily add two more hours each side if you decide to travel on Saturday early morning and return on Sunday evening instead.
 I also strongly recommend you to watch the 1.5-minute video I made and subscribe if you like.😊 My videos are always short so it won’t take much of your time.